Lu-Yanru/42-Call_Me_Maybe/README.md

 ### Limitations
 The output accuracy depends on the correct definition of the functions, in the sense that the description has to be accurate and the argument names and types has to be correct and informative.
 Everything needs to be written in correct English.

 This project only handles the level of complexity in prompts and function definitions as shown in the examples.
-It does not handle argument types other than "number", "boolean" and "string", or complex nested parameter.
+It does not handle argument types other than "integer", "number" (float), "boolean" and "string", or complex nested parameter.

 The structure of the prompt affects the results, too.
 A more structured prompt will improve the accuracy.